 .yaml configuration file

 A MultiPHP user's PHP-FPM setting does not transfer.
-When you use this interface, the system will transfer the PHP-FPM
+The system transfers the PHP-FPM

-.yaml configurations, but will not restore it.
-This is due to an undetermined status of PHP and FPM services.
+.yaml configurations, but will not place it in position due to the undetermined status of PHP and FPM services.
 Instead, the system copies the PHP-FPM

 .yaml configuration file to the